mosi-sol/Mosi-Math/100-prisoners/readme.md

 ---

 ## The Custom Strategy
-In contrast to the loop strategy, our custom strategy incorporates a simple modification: each prisoner starts by checking the box corresponding to their number plus one modulo the number of prisoners (i.e., \((\text{prisoner number} + 1) \% 100\)), then alternates between adding and subtracting one from the previously found number.
+In contrast to the loop strategy, our custom strategy incorporates a simple modification: each prisoner starts by checking the box corresponding to their number plus one modulo the number of prisoners (i.e., $$\((\text{prisoner number} + 1) \% 100\))$$, then alternates between adding and subtracting one from the previously found number.
 This adjustment creates a more predictable cycle structure that tends to produce shorter average cycle lengths, reducing the probability of any given prisoner failing to locate their number within 50 steps.

 ---